You are here

 Enumerated Anti-Bullying Laws Protecting LGBTQ Students by State

 The first type of safe schools law is fully enumerated anti-bullying laws.
 These are laws that specifically prohibit bullying and harassment of students based on sexual orientation and gender identity.
 These laws most often use both terms: "bullying" and "harassment" but in some cases may use only one.
-The map below indicates those states (21 in total plus the District of Columbia) which have anti-bullying laws which specifically protect students on the basis of sexual orientation and gender identity (green in the map below).
+The map below indicates those states (21 in total plus the District of Columbia) which have anti-bullying laws which specifically protect students on the basis of sexual orientation and gender identity.
 These states include Arkansas, California, Colorado, Connecticut, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, North Carolina, Oregon, Rhode Island, Vermont, and Washington.

 Non-Discrimination Laws protecting LGBTQ Students by State

 The second type is nondiscrimination laws which many states have passed to provide protection from discrimination to LGBTQ students in schools.
 There are some nondiscrimination laws that protect from discrimination based on sexual orientation but not gender identity.
 The map below details those states which have nondiscrimination laws which apply to schools and protect students on the basis of sexual orientation (blue in the map below) or sexual orientation as well as gender identity (magenta in the map below, 14 states plus the District of Columbia).
 California, Colorado, Connecticut, Illinois, Iowa, Maine, Massachusetts, Minnesota, New Jersey, New York, Oregon, Vermont, and Washington, as well as the District of Columbia provide protection on the basis of sexual orientation and gender identity, while Wisconsin provides protection on the basis of sexual orientation only.